US-China Trade Talks in London Extend to Second Day

 The meeting in London follows a conversation between leaders Donald Trump and Xi Jinping last week – an attempt to get the stalled trade negotiations going after the agreement in Geneva in May to temporarily lower the high tariffs between the countries for 90 days.

-The focus is on the restricted trade flow of advanced US technology to China and important Chinese raw materials to the US, according to news agency Bloomberg.
-This includes China's export of rare earth metals – important raw materials for US electric cars and defense equipment – and the US's export restrictions on advanced technical equipment to China – such as AI chips and jet engines.
+It's about China's export of rare earth metals, important raw materials for electric cars and defense equipment in the US.
+But also about the US export restrictions for advanced technical equipment to China, such as AI chips and jet engines.

 The atmosphere between the countries has also been negatively affected by new visa rules for Chinese students in the US.

-But Donald Trump has tried to instill hopes that the issues can be solved.
-He has described the negotiations with China as "very far along" and the latest direct conversation he had with Xi Jinping about the issues as "very good", according to Bloomberg.
+Trump has described the negotiations with China as "very far along."
+He also described last week's phone call with Xi Jinping as "very good," according to Bloomberg.

-"This time there is no low-hanging fruit", writes Bloomberg's analysts Adam Farrar and Michael Deng in a comment before the meeting.
+"This time there is no low-hanging fruit," writes Bloomberg's analysts Adam Farrar and Michael Deng in a comment before the meeting.

 China's delegation in London is led by Vice Premier He Lifeng, who is close to Xi Jinping.